yuval-a/deriveODM/mongoose-derive-migration.md

 will be called whenever trying to update or insert an object with a duplicate value for a unique index).

 ### Constructing
-To create new data object instances, you simply call the native `new` operator, Derive will take care of the rest -- including inserting an equavilent document into the DB:
+To create new data object instances, you simply call the native `new` operator, Derive will take care of the rest -- including inserting an equivalent document into the DB:
 `let person = new Person();`

 ### Querying